cisstech/nge/projects/demo/src/assets/docs/nge-doc/getting-started.md

 ## Support Development

-The use of this library is totally free and no donation is required.
+The use of this library is totally free.

 As the owner and primary maintainer of this project, I am putting a lot of time and effort beside my job, my family and my private time to bring the best support I can by answering questions, addressing issues and improving the library to provide more and more features over time.

-If this project has been useful, that it helped you or your business to save precious time, don't hesitate to give it a star and to consider a donation to support its maintenance and future development.
+If this project has been useful, that it helped you or your business to save precious time, don't hesitate to give it a star to support its maintenance and future development.

 ## License